Diocese of Steubenville: 1990 to present

-Sex abuse
+Sexual abuse

-On October 31, 2018, the Diocese of Steubenville published a list of 16 clergy and one seminarian who were either credibly accused of, or had admitted, to sexually abusing minors.
-In November 2018, diocesan priest Henry Foxhoven of Glouster, Ohio pleaded guilty to three counts of sexually battery of a female minor.
-As a result of his plea agreement, Foxhoven was sentenced to 12 years in prison with no early release.
+In October 2018, the Diocese of Steubenville published a list of 16 clergy and one seminarian who were either credibly accused of, or had admitted to, sexually abusing minors.

+In November 2018, Reverend Henry Foxhoven of Glouster pleaded guilty to three counts of sexual battery of a 17-year-old girl.
+Foxhoven was sentenced to 12 years in prison with no early release.
 In June 2020, the Vatican defrocked Foxhaven.
 In January 2021, Monforton and the diocese were sued for $1 million by Foxhoven's victim.
-The woman said that Foxhoven impregnated her in 2017 when she was a young teenager attending his church.
-The suit also stated that an affidavit for a 2018 arrest warrant said that Foxhaven told Monforton that he had been “sexually involved with a juvenile member of his congregation and that she was now pregnant.”
-On April 14, 2021, the diocese was dismissed from the lawsuit, leaving Monforton as the defendant.
+The plaintiff, listed as JW, said that Foxhoven impregnated her in 2017 when she was a young teenager attending his church.
+The suit also stated that an affidavit for a 2018 arrest warrant said that Foxhaven told Monforton that he had been "sexually involved with a juvenile member of his congregation and that she was now pregnant".
+The diocese settled the lawsuit with JW in July 2022.

+Also in November 2018, a woman reported to the diocese that she had been raped multiple times between 2010 and 2013 at aFranciscan University of Steubenville facility by Reverend David Morrier, a Franciscan priest.
+Morrier had been assigned by the university to counsel the college student, who was suffering from PTSD due to previous abuse.
+He told the plaintiff that she was possessed by demons and performed sexually explicit so-called exorcisms on her.
+He impregnated her in 2011.
+After hearing the allegations, the diocese immediately notified law enforcement; the Franciscan University had suspended Morrier from ministry in 2015 after receiving sexual misconduct allegations.
+In November 2021, Morrier was indicted on sexual battery and rape charges.
+He pleaded guilty in March 2022 to one count of sexual battery and was sentenced to five years of probation.
+The woman sued the university and the Franciscan Order and reached a financial settlement with them in October 2022.